DC shunt motor

 and tc

-of the stator model, although the parameters probably need to be updated.
+of the stator model.
 Further, we use the method angular_mass

 from the library to define a component that models storage of kinetic energy: